 Performance for the PM3 measures is assessed and reported over a four-year performance period.
-For all PM3 measures the first performance period began on January 1, 2018, and will end on December 31, 2021.
-GDOT reported baseline PM3 performance and targets to FHWA on October 1, 2018, and will report updated performance information at the midpoint and end of the performance period.
-The second four-year performance period will cover January 1, 2022, to December 31, 2025, with additional performance periods following every four years.
+For all PM3 measures the first performance period began on January 1, 2018 and ended on December 31, 2021.
+GDOT reported baseline PM3 performance and targets to FHWA on October 1, 2018 and reported updated performance information at the midpoint and at the end of the performance period.
+The second four-year performance period covers January 1, 2022 to December 31, 2025, with additional performance periods following every four years.

 The PM3 rule requires state DOTs and MPOs to establish two-year and/or four-year performance targets for each PM3 measure.
-The current two-year and four-year targets represent expected performance at the end of calendar years 2019 and 2021, respectively.
+The current two-year and four-year targets represent expected performance at the end of calendar years 2021 and 2023, respectively.